Superhack011/PortFolio_App/README.md

 - 🔹 Deployment Ready: The project includes `requirements.txt` for the backend and `package.json` for the frontend, making installation and deployment effortless.   <br>
  <br>
 This Portfolio Web App serves as a personalized digital resume, helping users present their skills and projects professionally while offering a smooth and engaging experience. 🚀 <br>

+Follow these steps to set up and run the Portfolio Web Application locally. <br> Step : 1 - Set Up the Backend (Flask Server)
+ A. cd backend <br>
+ B. pip install -r requirements.txt <br>
+ C. Run the Flask server: python app.py <br>
+ Note : The backend will start at http://localhost:5000/. <br>

+ Step : 2 - Set Up the Frontend (React App)
+  A. cd frontend <br>
+  B. npm install
+  C. Start the React development server: npm start <br> Note : The frontend will be available at http://localhost:3000/.<br>